Geo-AID Logo

 The above script is a simple description of an isosceles triangle.
 In order to understand weights, we must first understand adjustables.

-Adjustables are values adjusted by the generator - this means free points, free scalars, points on lines, etc. An example of a function generating an adjustable is the Point() function.
+Adjustables are values adjusted by the generator - this means free points, free numbers, points on lines, etc. An example of a function generating an adjustable is the Point() function.
 It creates a free point able to be adjusted in both dimensions.
 Here, we generate three different free points.
 One for each of A, B, and C.

 After the definition there is a single rule: AB = BC.
 As you can see, there are three adjustables here: A. B, C. Despite B appears twice, all adjustables get the same weight of 1.